asylvz/SVarp/README.md

 ## Requirements

-CONGA is developed and tested using Linux Ubuntu operating system
+SVarp is developed and tested using Linux Ubuntu operating system

 * You need the FASTA of the reads bgzipped (i.e., bgzip NA12878.fasta)
 * GAF file needs to be in **unstable coordinate system**. (more info here: https://github.com/lh3/gfatools/blob/master/doc/rGFA.md)